- Duration 19 days

 As best to its name, The three high pass trek is committed to crossing High mountain passes over 5300 m thrice following eight consecutive overnight accommodation at 4500 m.
 Everest 3 passes trek is an ultimate challenge even for those with good stamina to hike and trek.

 So, one must have the best trekking experience above 4500m altitude.
-Apart from endurance capacity, fitness, and sound health, one should be intuitively motivated to overtake vigorous walks on mountain trails.
+Besides endurance capacity, fitness, and sound health, one should be intuitively motivated to overtake vigorous walks on mountain trails.

-Initiating from Kongma La and ending at Renjo La, the trek of Everest Three High Pass gradually takes you along Everest Base Camp.
+Initiating from Kongma La and ending at Renjo La, the Everest Three High Pass trek gradually takes you along Everest Base Camp.

 Kalapatthar, Cho La pass, Gokyo lakes, Gokyo Ri, and Renjo La pass, respectively, are the most practiced route according to the acclimatized level and comfortable route to the passes.